QuantumWarp/tabletop-assistant/documentation/tasks-backlog.md

 - Roll builder include value reference
 - Image Gallery

+### Templates

 ### Technical

 - Utility to find and delete dangling documents, primarily values
 - Only return enabled layouts from server
+- Add limitations to number of entities and layouts

 ### Functional